wasserth/TotalSegmentator/README.md

 ### Other
-TotalSegmentator sends anonymous usage statistics to help us improve it further.
+* TotalSegmentator sends anonymous usage statistics to help us improve it further.
 You can deactivate it by setting `send_usage_stats` to `false` in `~/.totalsegmentator/config.json`.
+* At [changes and improvements](resources/improvements_in_v2.md) you can see any overview of differences between v1 and v2.

 ### Reference